Mizi-mizi/Python-4-Biologist-Practice/README.md

 **[' eihd39d9', ' chdsye847', ' hedle3455', ' xjhd53e', ' de37dp']**

-However, the answer given by the text book is: **hedle3455 de37dp**, which obviouslly misses something.
+However, the answer given by the text book is: **hedle3455 de37dp**, which is obviouslly missing something.